surajmaru/USB-Keyboard-To-BLE-ESP32S3/Readme.md

-# ESP32-S3 USB to BLE Keyboard Bridge
+# Convert your wired Keyboard --> Wireless using (ESP32-S3 WROOM N8R8)

-Transform any USB keyboard into a Bluetooth wireless keyboard using ESP32-S3's native USB-OTG hardware.
+## In this project i have shown how you can convert any wire keyboard into wireless using the esp32 s3.

 ## What This Does